Home for Global Students

 Florida is blessed with sunshine and various entertainment activities.
 In addition to the usual recreational activities, such as watching movies and doing exercises in gyms, Florida also offers many free or low-cost outdoor activities, such as beach walks, park adventures and nature trail hikes.
 Not only are these activities good for your health, but they’re also a great way for family and friends to spend sweet time together.
 Overall, Florida offers a variety of entertainment options to suit the needs of different budgets and interests.

-Items of Entertainment Costs
+Items of EntertainmentCosts

-Movie Tikets (1 seat) $11
+Movie Tikets (1 seat)$14.8

-Gym (1 adult) $40/month
+Gym (1 adult)$41.2/month

-Tennis Court Rent (weekends) $12/hour
+Tennis Court Rent (weekends)$12/hour

-Cost of living Florida: taxes
+Cost of Living in Florida: Taxes

-Taxes have always been an important part of the cost of living for US residents.
+Taxes have always been an essential part of the cost of living for US residents.
 When we talk about the cost of living in Florida, we have to mention the taxes here.
 Here is the situation of Florida residents’ taxes.

 • Sales tax: Florida’s sales tax rate is 6%, but cities and counties can add local sales taxes on top of the state sales tax.
-For example, Jacksonville, Tampa and Tallahassee have sales tax rates of 7.5%, compared with 7% in Miami and Fort Lauderdale and 6.5% in Orlando.
+For example, Jacksonville, Tampa, and Tallahassee have sales tax rates of 7.5%, compared with 7% in Miami and Fort Lauderdale and 6.5% in Orlando.

 • Property taxes: The median property tax in Florida is $1,773.00, with specific tax rates varying by region and county.